dorinandreidragan/dorinandreidragan.github.io/docs/articles/tunnel-to-webserver.md

 See [Install the DevTunnel CLI][install-devtunnel-cli] for more information.

-## Step 2 - Start a web server on your local machine
+## step 2 - Start a web server on your local machine

 In this example, I am using a simple web server that serves a static HTML page.
 You can use any web server you want.